jnk0le/random/pipeline cycle test/doc/cortex_m85.md

 anomalies suggest that the total loop invariant cost ("misprediction penalty") of a loop (as in provided template) consists of one branch misprediction (at the end) and a setup cost.
-Part of the setup cost is inability to tripple issue in first iteration which costs 3 cycles.
+Part of the setup cost is inability to tripple issue in first iteration which costs 2 or 3 cycles.

 ## HW loop (`WLS`/`LE`)